jmarrietar/BunnyTest/README.md

 The Complexity of my Algorithm is :

 ##POST request
-Via curl and POST method it is send a JSON format with the values of x and y witch will be the minimum and maximum numbers the algorithm will search palindromes.
+Via curl and POST method a JSON format is sent with the values of x and y witch will be the minimum and maximum numbers the algorithm will search palindromes.

 ```batch
 curl -X POST -H "Content-Type: application/json" -d '{"x":"0","y":"1000000"}' http://localhost:8080/BunnyTest/webresources/service